The Truth about Soft Drinks

 Washing out oil stains

-Several studies have revealed that this acid is carcinogenic and is derived from petroleum.
+Several studies have revealed that this acid is carcinogenic.
 When combined with large quantities of sugar and caffeine it causes:

 - Addiction: You’re always wanting to consume more and more.